ancestral

 To future ancestrals living in old homesteads or in copies of them, Figures 2 and 3 indicate what and how to show.

-• 2011, Emily Boyd, Carl Folke, Adapting Institutions (page 62)
+• 2011, Emily Boyd, Carl Folke, Adapting Institutions, page 62:

-The DC reasoned that since it was only the ancestrals who had a problem with the incident, they should supply the bulls necessary to purify the forest.
+The DC [District Commissioner] reasoned that since it was only the ancestrals who had a problem with the incident, they should supply the bulls necessary to purify the forest.
 The ancestrals refused, since they did not want to pay for an offence of the Christian group.

 9. (logic) A relationship in which something is a precursor.